-Sex work and kink go hand in hand and have done for as long as we can see in the historical record.
+Sex work and kink go hand in hand and have done for way longer than International Sex Workers' Day has been around.
 In that time, sex workers have played various roles in society, from social outcasts to celebrities – and sometimes both at once.
-In some times and places – even in communities where sex workers were shunned by “respectable” society – they have risen to have a huge impact on history.
+In some times and places – even in communities where sex workers were shunned by “respectable” society – they have risen to have a significant impact on history.

 A lot has been written about the “temple prostitutes” of the ancient Middle East.
 Sadly, the truth is that we don't know a huge amount about them.
 They may never even have existed; many modern historians believe that sacred prostitution is something ancient writers tended to accuse other cultures of.